j3k0/ganomede-chat/README.md

 ### response [401] Unauthorized

+If authToken is invalid or user isn't a participant in the room, and not `API_SECRET`.

 ### design note

 A notification will be sent to all users in the room (except the sender of the message).